 5. Read History

 Through the Card Catalog, it’s easy to see what local histories are available geographically.
-Use the filters on the left to select “Stories, Memories & Histories” and narrow your search to that collection.
+Use the filters on the left to select “Stories, Memories & Histories,” then “Social and Place Histories,” and narrow your search to those collections.
 Next in “Filter by Location” select a country, state, and county to see what’s available for the area.

 Once you’ve identified a publication of interest, start your search with just a surname.
 Exploring all of the matches for your surname in a local publication can lead you to other related families in the area.